Tournaments, Contests & Games

 Rent a dunk tank and give employees a chance to dunk their favorite manager or coworker for a donation.
 A dunk tank can also be used with other events to increase donations.
 Schools can also use this event to give students a chance to soak their teachers.

 Have a sign that says Y.C.J.C.Y.1.D. and set it where everyone can see.
 People will start to ask what it means.
 Tell them that for $1 they can find out.
 After they pay, give them a card and tell them that they cannot tell anyone what it means.
 On the card it says “Your Curiosity Just Cost You $1 Dollar”.

 This fundraiser is inspired by the game show of the same name, where contestants are given 60 seconds in which to complete a game or challenge using everyday objects.
 They are quick games that people can play pretty easily and not take a whole day.
-How money is made varies - pledges, sponsorships, team entrance fees, spectator admission, concession sales, and 50/50 draws.
+How money is made varies - pledges, sponsorships, team entrance fees, spectator admission, and concession sales.
 Ideas for games:

 - Emptying a tissue box with one hand

 - Picking up cotton balls with a Vaseline-coated nose

 - Sorting through M & Ms by colour